Planet Kaha is a unique programme for schools wanting more students to be more active, fitter and healthier.

 Mission Manuals $10

-Purchase Option 1 or 2 and parents from your school can also purchase printed Mission Manuals for $10 each (plus $2 postage) from us direct.
-A good option if you prefer having hard copies for the students but may not have the time or budget to organise.
+Parents from your school can also purchase printed Mission Manuals for $10 each (plus $2 postage) from us direct if you prefer.

 Additional Missions $50